Walk...

 The Second Coming

 Another aspect of judgment is the Second Coming of Jesus Christ to this earth.
 We will not give a complete teaching on the subject here, but the Bible is VERY clear.
 He is coming again.
 The Lord purposely does not give us very much detail about when He is coming again.
-Notice in Acts 1:7, Jesus in effect tells His disciples just before He ascends back into Heaven, “None of your business when I am coming back, you concentrate on being My witnesses” [Author’s paraphrase].
+Notice in Acts 1:7, Jesus in effect tells His disciples just before He ascends back into Heaven, “None of your business when I am coming back, you concentrate on being My witnesses” [author’s paraphrase].

 He came the first time as our suffering Saviour, our substitute, our Lamb to take away our sin.
 The second time He comes, He is coming as King, to set up His Kingdom.